UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 Ever.

-Anything after an executed return statement will never get run.
+Any statements in the function that come after a return statement will never get run.

 This is useful when debugging!